 PSA Vs. BGS: The Ultimate Guide

-Affiliate Disclosure: This post contains affiliate links to eBay, Amazon, and other platforms within the content, sidebar ads, and in other areas.
-As I am part of the eBay Partner Network and other affiliate programs, if you follow these links and make a purchase, I will receive a commission.
-Likewise, as an Amazon Associate I earn from qualifying purchases.
+Affiliate Disclosure: This post contains affiliate links.
+As I am a part of the eBay Partner Network and other programs, if you follow these links and make a purchase, I’ll receive commission.
+As an Amazon Associate, I earn from qualifying purchases.

-First, though, let me be clear: there is no “best” grading company.
+I’ve been writing about PSA and BGS for a long time—let me be clear: there is no “best” grading company.
 Meaning, the choice between PSA, BGS, or any other option is highly personal and depends on your individual circumstances, preferences, and goals for your cards.
-I say this a lot about different things here and there in cards, and I feel it to be true.

 That said, there are differences between PSA and BGS, and if you want to talk about what the market tends to favor, it’s PSA, both in terms of the number of cards graded and resale value.